borisbachmann/atlas-qdpx/README.md

 # atlas_qdpx

-Atlas-qdpx is a library to handle QDA-REFI exports from the atlas.ti QDA (Qualitative Data Analysis) software written in Python.
+Atlas-qdpx is a smalll library to handle QDA-REFI exports from the atlas.ti QDA (Qualitative Data Analysis) software written in Python.
 The QDA-REFI format is a XML-based format that is used to exchange QDA data between different software tools.
-The library provides a tools to extract citations and respective codes for all documents in one or more a QDA-REFI files, to enable further analysis of the data.
+The library provides a tools to extract citations and respective codes for all documents in one or more a QDA-REFI files to enable further analysis of the data.

 ## Installation